pukacz/pawel-puchalski-invoices/README.md

 * * *

-This app lets anyone to create, delete, mantain and send invoices in an easy way.
+This app lets anyone to create, delete, maintain and send invoices in an easy way.

 ## **How to run the program?**